California genocide: Apologies and name changes

-In a speech before representatives of Native American peoples in June, 2019, California governor Gavin Newsom apologized for the genocide.
-Newsom said, "That's what it was, a genocide.
+In a speech before representatives of Native American peoples in June 2019, California governor Gavin Newsom apologized for the genocide.
+Newsom referring to the proposed California Truth and Healing Council said, "California must reckon with our dark history.
+California Native American peoples suffered violence, discrimination and exploitation sanctioned by state government throughout its history ....
+It's called genocide.
+That's what it was, a genocide.
 No other way to describe it.
-And that's the way it needs to be described in the history books."
-After hearing testimony, a Truth and Healing Council will clarify the historical record on the relationship between the state and California Native Americans.
+And that's the way it needs to be described in the history books.
+We can never undo the wrongs inflicted on the peoples who have lived on this land that we now call California since time immemorial, but we can work together to build bridges, tell the truth about our past and begin to heal deep wounds."
+After hearing testimony, a Truth and Healing Council will clarify the historical record on the relationship between the state of California and American Indians.

-In November 2021, the board of directors of the University of California Hastings College of Law voted to change the name of the institution because of namesake S. C. Hastings' involvement in the killing and dispossessing of Yuki people in the 1850s.
+In November 2021, the board of directors of the former "University of California Hastings College of Law" voted to change the name of the institution because of its founder and namesake S. C. Hastings's alleged involvement in the killing and dispossessing of Yuki people in the 1850s.
+The name change was approved via an act of the California Legislature (California Assembly Bill 1936, 2021–2022 regular session) and was signed into law by the governor on 23 September 2022.
+The name change took effect on January 1, 2023.
+The institution is now known as the University of California College of the Law, San Francisco.

 Academic debate on the term "genocide"

-There is vigorous debate over the scale of Native American losses after the discovery of gold in California and whether to characterize them as genocide.
+There is vigorous debate over the scale of American Indian losses after the discovery of gold in California and whether to characterize them as genocide.
 The application of the term "genocide", in particular, has been controversial.
 According to historian Jeffrey Ostler, the debate mostly rests on disagreements regarding the definition of the term.
-He writes that, under a strict ("intentionalist") definition, "requiring a federal or state government intention to kill all California Indians and an outcome in which the majority of deaths were from direct killing, genocide does not seem applicable", while under a less strict ("structuralist") definition, "requiring only settler intention to destroy a substantial portion of California Indians using a variety of means ranging from dispossession to systematic killing, genocide seems apt".
+He writes that by a strict ("intentionalist") definition, genocide "requir[es] a federal or state government intention to kill all California Indians and an outcome in which the majority of deaths were from direct killing", while by a less strict ("structuralist") definition, it "requir[es] only settler intention to destroy a substantial portion of California Indians using a variety of means ranging from dispossession to systematic killing".
+Under the former definition, Ostler argues that "genocide does not seem applicable," whereas under the latter definition, "genocide seems apt."